dankraus/padawan360/README.md

 [The thread on Astromech for Padawan360 can be found here ](http://astromech.net/forums/showthread.php?t=19263_)

+## Contributing

+There are quite a few forks either on GitHub, circulating around via email attachments, Google Drive, etc. I'm open to contributions.
+Please either open an issue, contact me, open a PR, etc. If there's a change you want to see, likely others will benefit as well.
+The caveat is that the changes need to be generic enough for the average new builder to use and benefit from.
+If you want to include new and alternate libraries for sound boards, motor drivers, etc, then do so, but wrap them in flags or something so that the compiled sketch is small and effecient still to fit on devices.
+We already have two Mega and Uno sketches (which arguable could be combined into one), I'd prefer not to add more to manage.

 ## Components

 - ### Arduino Mega (Option 1 and Recommended!)